simonecid/COVID19_Analysis/README.md

 # COVID 19 Plotting tools

+Automatically pulls COVID19 data from the official [Italian repository](https://github.com/pcm-dpc/COVID-19) and plots it.
-Requires Pandas, Numpy and Matplotlib to be installed
+Requires Pandas, Numpy and Matplotlib to be installed.

 ## Usage